BrunoCruz09/guess-the-number/README.md

 # guess-the-number
-small app to the number
+small app to guess the number